 A total of 181 patients were newly diagnosed with UTUC and underwent RNU between 2003 and 2014 at Keio University Hospital.
-Twelve patients with a follow-up period of less than 6 months were excluded from the analysis.
+Twelve patients with a followup period of less than six months were excluded from the analysis.
 Preoperative abdominal computed tomography (CT) scans were not performed on 37 patients at our hospital and, thus, these patients were excluded.
-We also excluded 9 patients who pathologically exhibited lymph node metastasis.
-Therefore, we ultimately identified 123 patients with pTa-4N0M0 UTUC for analyses in the present study.
+We also excluded nine patients who pathologically exhibited lymph node metastasis.
+Therefore, we ultimately identified 123 patients with pTa-4N0M0 UTUC for analysis in the present study.

 Patients underwent standard RNU by an open or laparoscopic procedure with bladder cuff excision.
 The regional lymph nodes were dissected in patients with nodes that were enlarged in the preoperative evaluation or intraoperative inspection.
 Extended lymphadenectomy was not routinely performed.
-Patients were assessed by urine cytology and cystoscopy every 3 months for 2 years after RNU, every 6 months for the next 3 years, and every 6 to 12 months thereafter.
-CT, MRI, and/or excretory urograms were also performed every 6 months for 5 years and annually thereafter.
+Patients were assessed by urine cytology and cystoscopy every three months for two years after RNU, every six months for the next three years, and every 6-12 months thereafter.
+CT, magnetic resonance imaging (MRI), and/or excretory urograms were also performed every six months for five years and annually thereafter.

-Tumor locations were divided into 2 groups (renal pelvis and ureter) based on the dominant lesion site.
-Tumors were staged according to the 2002 American Joint Committee on Cancer/UICC TNM classification.
-Tumors were graded according to the 1973 WHO/International Society of Urological Pathology consensus classification.
-Lymphovascular invasion (LVI) was defined as tumor cells in an endothelial-lined space without underlying muscular walls.
+Tumour locations were divided into two groups (renal pelvis and ureter) based on the dominant lesion site.
+Tumours were staged according to the 2002 American Joint Committee on Cancer/UICC TNM classification.
+Tumours were graded according to the 1973 WHO/International Society of Urological Pathology consensus classification.
+Lymphovascular invasion (LVI) was defined as tumour cells in an endothelial-lined space without underlying muscular walls.